epiproject/FaST-LMM-HPC/README.md

-# FaST-LMM epistasis test extension for HPC (master branch)
+# FaST-LMM epistasis test HPC extension (master branch)

 FaST-LMM-HPC is a High Performance Computing extension of the epistasis test module of [FaST-LMM](https://github.com/MicrosoftGenomics/FaST-LMM).
 The next branches (versions) are available: